 Also known as a business cash advance, this option is only applicable to those having cash flow problems who would need ten thousand dollars or less.
 Cash advances usually have very high-interest rates meaning that you will almost certainly pay more in the long run than the initial loan, especially if you miss a payment.
 Be certain you can repay on time before going this route.

 If you can secure a credit card in your company name and make purchases and on-time payments, you can get financing and start building good business credit at the same time.
 Of course, the credit limit, interest rate, and terms of payment will vary, and each bank or credit union will have eligibility requirements, so this option will not work for everyone.

 Otherwise known as “betting the farm,” it goes without saying that this is an extremely high-risk option, and only applies to those who own houses.
 You put up your house as collateral to secure a bank loan.

 This type of loan has a niche pool of recipients: you must have a credit score of over 550, your company must make more than a hundred thousand a year in sales, and the loan amount can not exceed ten percent of your revenue.
-You can receive this type of loan in as little as a week’s time.
-If you fit this criteria, you can learn more here.
+You can receive this type of loan in as little as a week.
+If you fit these criteria, you can learn more here.